 Branded stationery isn’t a new idea, but it works.
 Investing in custom pens and similar products for your business is a cost-effective way to spread your name and logo across your community.
-You could even consider creating branded folders, envelopes, calendars, and mouse pads.
+You could create branded folders, envelopes, calendars, and mouse pads.

 The tangibility of customized stationery can go a long way to help your employees and customers resonate with your brand.
 It is, however, essential to make judicious use of your branded stationery.
 To begin with, every item is a well-thought-out reflection of your brand.

 Come up with witty or inspirational taglines that you can use to enhance your branded stationery collection.
-Also, make sure you showcase it at the right place at the right time.
+Also, ensure you showcase it at the right place and time.
 Simply handing out customized pens and notepads to your team isn’t enough.

-Instead, it would be best to focus on crucial company milestones to launch new stationery.
+Instead, focusing on crucial company milestones to launch new stationery would be best.
 Hand them out during conferences, seminars, appraisals, etc. Or you could create personalized stationery and give it to individual employees to celebrate their achievements.
 Don’t forget to showcase your stationery during client meetings as well.

 Don’t Ignore Packaging.

 Like stationery, well-designed packaging can be instrumental in bolstering your brand identity.
-The color, shape, layout, and design of your product packaging should be a reflection of your brand’s vision and values.
+The color, shape, layout, and design of your product packaging should reflect your brand’s vision and values.

 For instance, investing in sustainable packaging is an excellent idea if you want to project your brand to care for the environment.
 Likewise, if you want consumers to perceive your brand as a quirky friend, adding funny quotes and one-liners on the packaging would be helpful.